Follow my Journey

 February

-Post 2: Finished Draft is Uploaded
+Milestone: Finished Draft gets Uploaded

 Two years of writing and, rewriting, of remembering and maybe not remembering correctly.
 After hundreds of hours of amending, changing, and improving.
 Through uncountable days of doubts, despair, determination;